nv-morpheus/Morpheus/docs/source/cloud_deployment_guide.md

 For details of running `pipeline-other`, please refer to the GNN Fraud Detection use case in the `examples` source directory.

-The Morpheus SDK Client provides the commands below to run the NLP pipeline:
+The Morpheus command line tool provides the commands below to run the NLP pipeline:

 ```bash
 (morpheus) root@sdk-cli:/workspace# morpheus run pipeline-nlp --help